jduijvenbode-WWF/ForestForesight/.github/contributing.md

    - Wait for maintainers to review your PR.
 They will either approve the PR if it meets all criteria or request changes if adjustments are needed.
    - If changes are requested:
      - Respond to comments and make necessary updates at your earliest convenience.
      - Push the updates to your branch in the forked repository; these changes will be reflected in the PR.
+And wait for the review.

 ### 6. Approval and Merge
    - Once your PR is approved, a maintainer will merge it into the `develop` branch in the main repository.